Daring to Daydream with Illustrator Mimi Chao

 GR: What's one of the coolest things you've seen a fan say about you on social media?

 There are times when my art is given as a gift and people cry because it means so much to them, more than any material thing.
-I think a lot about materialism and consumerism and what exactly it does for us versus celebrating relationships, which I feel are getting devalued because people don't want to be too emotional and they don't want to get in touch with that side.
-I think that's actually the most important part of our lives.
-It’s kind of like Miyazaki’s work.
-It talks about something important and makes people think a second time about something they've taken for granted or brushed off.
+I think a lot about materialism and consumerism and what exactly it does for us, compared to relationships.
+I feel relationships have been devalued because people don't want to be too emotional.
+But they're the most important part of our lives.
+It’s why I value Miyazaki’s work, and the way he makes people think a second time about something they've taken for granted.

 I'm also driven by messages from people who feel more emboldened to make a change in their own life in part because they see a representation of themselves in me.
 When it comes to sharing my story, sometimes I wonder, “Is it premature?
 Is it really worth talking about right now?”
-But receiving these messages reminds me it is important.
-Being able to share my experience through the perspectives of being Asian-American, female, and non-traditional is important right now.
+But receiving these messages reminds me that being able to share my experience as Asian-American and female is so important right now.
 I do think representation in any community makes such a big difference.
 I know what it feels like to grow up not seeing that.